elastisys/terms/terms-of-service.md

 **PERSONAL DATA BREACH** means breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored, or otherwise Processed.

 **PLAN** means the combined uptime and support undertaking provided by Elastisys for one or more Environments as reflected in the Order.
-A Plan can either be a Premium Plan or a Standard Plan.
+A Plan can either be a Standard Plan, Premium Plan or a Support Plan.

 **PREVIEW FEATURE** is a feature which is explicitly sold and marketed as "preview".